top of page

 Does aerial mapping violate my privacy?

-What is the difference between LiDAR and MSI?
+What is the difference between LiDAR and Multispectral Imaging?

 Aerial surveys can be done with expensive and cumbersome LiDAR sensors.
 LiDAR uses a laser sensor to measure and detect structures on the ground.
 While LiDAR is a great tool for measuring structure and volume, it does not provide any information about the health or condition of vegetation.

 Due to its high cost, LiDAR is not frequently used for aerial surveys.
-MSI, on the other hand, is much more affordable and can generate full color 2D and 3D models that are easier to visualize and interpret than LiDAR data.
+Multispectral imaging (MSI), is much more affordable and can generate full color 2D and 3D models that are easier to visualize and interpret than LiDAR data.
 The main deliverables from MSI are color image maps, vegetative indices, digital surface models (DSM) and 3D models created from stitching and processing hundreds or thousands of images.

 What is Photogrammetry?